hm-lang/core/proposals/README.md

 Which will give a compiler error since there is no internal block for the `if` statement.

-### consider case statements
+### consider-case statements

-TODO: non-ternary example
+TODO: non-ternary example with numbers.
+TODO: fallThrough keyword and behavior when multiple cases are in a row.
+TODO: consider doing `case Option1, Option2` instead of `case Option1 \n case Option2` with implied fallThrough.
+TODO: explain how `case` values are cast to the same type as the value being `consider`-ed.

 You can use RHS expressions for the last line of a `case` block to return a value to the original scope.
-In this example, `X` can become 5, 7, or 100
+In this example, `X` can become 5, 7, or 100, with various side effects (i.e., printing).

 ```
 X := consider String